Skip to main content

 • “It has a good bit of replay value, and honestly, it's not like the developers are asking for the price of a full game.”

-• “Replay value would probably depend on how much you play the 1-4 player platform fighter mode.”
+• “The replay value seems to hinge on how much you engage with the 1-4 player platform fighter mode.”

-• “After completing the game once, I found little incentive to go back and play it again.”
+• “After completing the game once, I found little incentive to play it again.”

 • emotional